In the next three to five years, organizations will see an unprecedented amount of disruption with the advancement of cognitive computing.

 Are software developers socially conscious?

 Most people and businesses in developed countries embrace new software and technology if it offers cost-savings, new opportunities, or makes transactions easier.
 But often software developers and consumers forget the impact that some software can have on people’s lives.
-It’s not difficult to equate automation with job loss, and job loss can be detrimental to an individual’s health and have a financial impact on governments and tax payers.
 The web and technology writer Om Malik says there’s a real lack of empathy at Silicon Valley.
 Do you think that software developers need to be more socially conscious?
 Is is it possible to find a balance between the evolution of software and humanity/human empathy?

 I think it is a great question, and also Om Malik’s piece is a great article.
 There is a lot of concern with the rapid development of Artificial Intelligence, Bots and Digital Assistants that we will re-visit the times of the industrial revolution and that people’s jobs will be replaced by machines.

 As a technologist, it can be all too easy to be excited by the advances of technology and what it can offer and forget the human implications.